exonum/exonum-doc/src/advanced/configuration-updater.md

 - `majority_count` is the minimum number of validators that need to approve the proposal

 Validators may vote for or against configuration proposals by submitting vote transactions to the network.
 Each validator can cast a single vote either for or against any configuration proposal (but not both).
-If the proposal gets a supermajority of approving votes (more than 2/3 of the validators by default; can be varied with the help of `majority_count`), then the proposal becomes locked in, and is referred to as the *following configuration*.
+If the proposal gets a supermajority of approving votes (more than 2/3 of the validators), then the proposal becomes locked in, and is referred to as the *following configuration*.
 All the validators switch to the following configuration (activate it) as soon as they reach the `actual_from` specified in the proposal.